Are you familiar with the feeling of waking up to stiff and painful joints?

 Hard bumps of tissue (nodules) under the skin on your arms

 If you answered yes to one or more of the above then you may need to be proactive in your health and take action.

-If you have been diagnosed with arthritis, your doctor probably gave you few treatment suggestions: medications, exercises, dietary changes.
+If you have been diagnosed with arthritis, your doctor probably gave you a few treatment suggestions such as medications, exercises, dietary changes.

-Here are some of the suggestions I give to my patients:
+Here are some suggestions that have worked for my patients:

 Heat & Movement

 Combat morning joint stiffness by trying a hot shower, or consider using an infrared sauna or infrared heating pad for more effective relief.
 Regular exercise and movement are essential for managing painful joints.
 Exercise doesn't have to be intense; simple activities like walking on a treadmill, strolling in your neighborhood, or practicing joint movements can make a significant difference.

 Given that arthritis involves chronic inflammation, making changes to your diet can not only relieve specific pain symptoms but also improve your overall health.
 It's important to be aware of pro-inflammatory foods that can exacerbate inflammation in the body, such as gluten, dairy, vegetable oils, sugar, and a few others.

 Ever heard of nightshade foods?
 In addition to these pro-inflammatory foods, certain items known as nightshades—such as tomatoes, potatoes, eggplants, and peppers—contain enzymes that have been associated with triggering inflammation and fluid retention throughout the body.
 Dr. Childers, a horticulturist who has conducted extensive research in this area, has found a link between nightshade foods and symptoms like stiffness, muscle and joint pain, and aches.